ska-sa/spead2/doc/py-inproc.rst

       Get the queues passed to the constructor.

-.. autoclass:: spead2.send.asyncio.InprocStream(thread_pool, queue, config)
+.. autoclass:: spead2.send.asyncio.InprocStream(thread_pool, queues, config)

    An asynchronous version of :py:class:`spead2.send.InprocStream`.
 Refer to :ref:`asynchronous-send` for general details about asynchronous transport.